 The Banking Act and the Financial Holding Company Act

-The Banking Act is the primary law governing the Taiwan banking industry and provides rules for conducting banking business, including the setting up and dissolution of banks, the scope of banking business, compliance requirements for banks' business, finance, internal control and other matters, administration and supervision by the regulator, etc. In addition, for banks that are subsidiaries of financial holding companies, another of the major governing laws for the banking sector is the Financial Holding Company Act, which governs the establishment, business, finance, administration and supervision of financial holding companies.
+The Banking Act is the primary law governing the Taiwan banking industry and provides rules for conducting banking business, including the setting up and dissolution of banks, the scope of banking business, compliance requirements for banks' business, finance, internal control and other matters, administration and supervision by the regulator, etc. For banks that are subsidiaries of financial holding companies, another major law is the Financial Holding Company Act, which governs the establishment, business, finance, administration and supervision of financial holding companies.

 The Central Bank of the Republic of China (Taiwan) Act, the Regulations Governing Foreign Exchange Business of Banking Enterprises and the Foreign Exchange Control-Related Laws and Regulations